NeumTry/neum-at-scale/README.md

-# Neum AI - Sample Distributed Architecture
+# Neum AI - At Scale

 This repo contains a sample of a distributed architecture solution using Neum AI with Celery and Redis Queues.
 By design Neum AI as a framework provides constructs to parallelize workloads in order to process larger data sets.